Search

 Regardless of where you are in your career, mentorship can play a pivotal role in helping you to feel motivated and engaged with your work on a daily basis.

-What many social-impact professionals don’t often realize is that mentorship doesn’t need to come in the more traditional form of a senior-level manager guiding an entry-level employee.
-Consider these three suggestions for incorporating mentorship into any phase of your career.
+What many social-impact professionals may not realize is that mentorship doesn’t need to follow the traditional route of a senior-level manager guiding an entry-level employee—any and everyone can benefit from seeking out guidance from a fellow social-impact professional.

 Join a group of like-minded professionals

-Pro Tip: If you’re interested in meeting other social-impact professionals, head over to Idealist.org and search organizations and events near you.
-Don’t forget to use the filters to narrow your search!
+Pro Tip: If you’re interested in meeting other social-impact professionals, use Idealist to search for nearby events that pique your interest.
+Don’t forget to narrow your search using relevant filters!

-Mentorship and networking doesn’t always need to be restricted to face-to-face interactions.
-You may find it more appealing and convenient to seek out mentors and coaches in the digital space.
+Mentorship and networking doesn’t always need to be restricted to face-to-face interactions; in fact, you may find it even more appealing and convenient to seek out mentors in the digital space.

-If you’re already engaging with groups via Nonprofit Twitter chats and NTEN online groups and you’re current with webinars on platforms like Nonprofit Tech for Good, Nonprofit Marketing Guide, Nonprofit Hub, and Blackbaud, step up your involvement by:
+If you’re already engaging with NTEN’s online community groups and you’re current with webinars on platforms like Nonprofit Tech for Good, Nonprofit Marketing Guide, Nonprofit Hub, and Blackbaud, step up your involvement by:

 Oftentimes, you needn't look beyond your laptop to build relationships with peers and potential mentors.